SamurAIGPT/Open-Custom-GPT/README.md

 - **Share/Embed**: Share/Embed your project with your users directly and give access to your information
 - **Monetization**: Gate your Custom GPT behind a paywall and earn money

+## Convert your existing Custom GPT to host on your site

+To convert your existing Custom GPT to host on your site,

+- Copy the instructions from the Configure Tab
+- Paste them in the Open Custom GPT instructions section
+- Enable Code Interpreter, Dall E or File retrieval similar to your Custom GPT
+- Upload any files you added to Custom GPT
+- Setup any custom functions you added in your Custom GPT in Open Custom GPT

 ### Stack

 - Next.js